ukjinjang/react-channel-plugin/README.md

 ## Pure APIs

-You can use Channel IO API wrapper without using React.
-Usages are same with [official API](https://developers.channel.io/docs/web-channel-io), but typed via TypeScript.
+You can use Channel IO API wrapper outside of React.
+Usage are same with [official API](https://developers.channel.io/docs/web-channel-io), but typed via TypeScript.

-**WARNING: DO NOT USE with `<ReactChannelIO />`, because there is change to overrides attached callbacks of react-channel-plugin and which will cause malfunctioning.**
+**WARNING: DO NOT USE with `<ReactChannelIO />`, because there is chance to overrides attached callbacks of react-channel-plugin and which will cause malfunctioning.**

 ```ts
 import { ChannelIO } from 'react-channel-plugin';